 What Items Can You Store?

-Always check whether the item you want stored needs a climate-controlled environment.
+Always check whether the item you want to store needs a climate-controlled environment.
 These are some typical storage items:

 - Furniture (desks, couches, appliances, etc.)